build-on-aws/content/posts/Identifying-Proxy-Metrics-for-Sustainability-Optimization/index.md

 ---
 title: "Identifying Proxy Metrics for Sustainability Optimization"
-description: "This blog will contain examples extracting, baselining and tracking proxy metrics using a sample architecture"
+description: "This blog will contain examples of extracting, baselining and tracking proxy metrics using a sample architecture"
 tags:
     - sustainability-optimization
     - proxy-metrics